system76/docs/content/unexpected-reboots.md

 Unlike most laptops, the GPU card can be removed or re-seated in desktop computers which can help with boot and screen rendering issues.

-In the Thelio desktops, there is also a SATA passthrough device called the Thelio I/O board.
+Thelios include a SATA passthrough device called the Thelio I/O board.
 If that passthrough device, the SATA cables or any of the drives connected through them are having issues this can cause booting/rebooting issues.

 On the Meerkats, the Power Supply consists of a power cable similar to a laptop with a wall plug, "brick" and DC-In plug.